 We’ve talked about what happened with the kids a LOT.
 We’ve explained, and reassured, and answered questions, and had professional support, but they are little and at that age they need more than talk to help them process difficult events.

 So I am pleased to see all the hospital play, and I am encouraging it.
 I’m digging out more bandages, letting them stick band-aids on toys, and making cardboard beds to try and reduce the hospital’s waiting lists.
 I’m encouraging this type of dramatic play and look for other ideas and activities to help my kids ‘play out’ their experiences, because it’s one of the best ways they can process what happened.

 Dramatic play, creativity, and imaginative play are one of the best ways for young children to work through, replay and sort out tricky, new, difficult, or traumatic events and emotions.

 Young children learn best by doing and experiencing things so offering this kind of play helps them understand new situations, and work through any worries in a safe, non-threatening, child-led way.
 Taking on the role of doctor or patient, or creating a pretend hospital is a great way for kids process emotions, and practice managing new or scary situations.

 These are the tools they know best.
-This is the way they learn and sort out the world – even the seven year olds.
-This tells me that they are working it all out.
-This tells me that they are ok.
+This sort of play is the way they learn and sort out the world – even the seven year olds.
+This tells me that they are working it all out, and it tells me that they are ok.